 You should use an enterprise project management tool to manage projects involving a large budget, multiple departments, or many people.
 Enterprise project management software is designed for these types of projects, often containing more features than standard project management tools.

-The need to manage a portfolio of projects across departments is another sign that you need enterprise project management tools.
+The need to manage a portfolio of projects across departments is another sign that you need enterprise portfolio project management tools.
 In these cases, where project teams are working on several different kinds of projects at once, or the project involves multiple companies with separate departmental budgets and deadlines, enterprise project management software is critical.